riediprojects/InteractivVisualization-AnimalBiomassComparison/README.md

 # Interactiv Visualization Project: Global biomass comparison between farm animals, humans and wild animals

+## Aim
+The aim is to create an interactive information visualization project based on a large amount of data.

 ## Idee
 The population of humans and the number of farm animals continues to grow worldwide inexorably.
 A statistic will show how much biomass these life forms have together in order to compare them with the biomass of all wild mammals in the world.